RndmVariableQ/AlphaAgent/rdagent/scenarios/qlib/experiment/factor_data_template/README.md

 $high: high price of the stock on that day.
 $low: low price of the stock on that day.
 $volume: volume of the stock on that day.
+$return: daily return of the stock on that day.